Health and Wellbeing

 ‘in response to feedback from our Student Association and staff that more and more students are experiencing poverty, we now offer free soup and a roll so that no student has to face their learning on an empty stomach’ (Jackie Galbriath)

-The Student Association have also been raising the profile of our C Card facility raising awareness of national aids day and student safety over the months of December and January.
+The Student Association have also been raising the profile of our C Card facility.
 Our Student Association President and Vice President are C Card trained and able to provide support and advice to Students on CCard products and facilities.

 West Lothian College now provides free sanitary products across the College for our Students.
 No Students should be without these necessary items.
 A list of vending points are advertised in all College Toilets.